 There are two primary water-bearing geologic formations within the Basin: the Purisima Formation and the Aromas Red Sands.
-The Basin is dominated by the Purisima Formation which extends throughout the Basin and overlies granitic basement rock, which outcrops in the west of the Basin.
-The sediments of the Purisima Formation are semi-consolidated to consolidated marine deposits compressed by the ocean into mudstone and sandstone and uplifted over time.
-The sediments are a sequence of gray-to-blue, silty to clean, fine- to mediumgrained sandstone containing siltstone and claystone interbeds.
-This sequence may be described as a layer cake of water bearing aquifers and confining aquitards that sometimes create artesian well conditions.
-To the southeast, east of Valencia Creek, the Purisima Formation is overlain by unconfined Aromas Red Sands.
-The Aromas Red Sands Formation is generally brown to red, poorly consolidated, fine to coarse-grained sands containing lenses of silt and clay
+The Basin is dominated by the Purisima Formation which extends throughout the Basin and overlies granitic basement rock that outcrops in the west of the Basin.
+In the southeast of the Basin, east of Valencia Creek, the Purisima Formation is overlain by unconfined Aromas Red Sands.